-The use of a territorial code and a settlement ID number within is prescribed by Statement No. 9002/1990 (SK 3.) of the HCSO.
+The use of a territorial code and a settlement ID number within it is ordained by Statement No. 9002/1990 (SK 3.) of the HCSO.

 Territorial index number

 A territorial index number is made up of the next four parts: